Stanley, Wisconsin: History

-Stanley was settled and platted in 1881 when the Wisconsin Central Railroad built its line through the area.
-The town is named for Lemuel C. Stanley, a merchant and railroad man from Chippewa Falls who was involved in that first plat.
+Stanley was settled and platted in 1881 in the Town of Delmar when the Wisconsin Central Railroad built its line through Chippewa County.
+The settlement was named for Lemuel C. Stanley, a merchant and railroad man from Chippewa Falls who was involved in that first plat.
 The main early businesses were a small steam sawmill and some charcoal kilns built by the York Iron Company in 1887.

 In 1891 the Northwestern Lumber Company from Eau Claire started a big lumber mill at Stanley.
 Starting in the 1860s, Northwestern had sawed its lumber at its company town Porter's Mills, on the Chippewa River four miles below Eau Claire.
 But by the early 1890s Northwestern had exhausted its holdings of timber easy to drive down the river.
 Timber stands still remained on land away from the rivers, so Northwestern switched its model from river-logging to railroad-logging, and shut down Porter's Mills.
 The company built a new mill at Stanley and spawned the Stanley, Merrill and Phillips Railway to haul logs out of the country to the north and south.
 (The railway never reached Merrill or Phillips; its furthest reach was Walrath, to the north of Jump River.)
 The mill in Stanley sawed wood until 1920, when Northwestern's timber holdings in the area were largely exhausted.
 Over that period, the mill is estimated to have sawed 850 million board feet of lumber.

 Through the 1890s the population of Stanley increased from 500 to 2500.
-Stanley became a village in 1895 and a city in 1898.
-In 1897, attracted by rail connections and the supply of hemlock bark, the U.S. Leather Company opened a tannery in Stanley which employed 200 men and by 1908 tanned 75,000 hides shipped in from Chicago to South America.
+Stanley became a village in 1895 and separated politically from the Town of Delmar as the City of Stanley in 1898.
+In 1897, attracted by rail connections and the supply of hemlock bark, the United States Leather Company opened a tannery in Stanley which employed 200 men and by 1908 tanned 75,000 hides shipped in from Chicago to South America.
 Stanley's other big early industry was the Big Four Canning Factory on the north side of town, where immigrant farmers brought wagonloads of peas, cabbage, corn and beets grown on the logging cutover.
 In 1914 Big Four produced up to 100,000 cans of vegetables per day, shipping them all over the country.

 On May 18, 1906, a fire started in one of the Northwest Lumber Company buildings east of the current Chapman Lake in what is now Fandry Park.
 The fire quickly spread to other businesses and into the residential area to the east.
 It ended up destroying a number of business buildings, two churches, and about seventy homes.
 But neighbors helped neighbors, businesses rebuilt (some with fireproof brick), and the city moved on.
 The Northwestern Lumber Company had started a brickyard around 1900, digging its clay north of Chapman Park's location.
 After the fire in 1906, production increased greatly to rebuild Stanley and buildings as far off as Eau Claire and Auburndale.

-On May 20, 2002, the city annexed a portion of land in the Town of Thorp in Clark County.
+On May 20, 2002, the City of Stanley annexed a portion of land in the Town of Thorp in Clark County.